 Aberfelin (also known as Aber Draw) is a small rocky cove close to the village of Trefin on Pembrokeshire's north-west coast.
-It is mostly rocks and rockpools with some sand.
-At low tide the beach extends to the north, with a cave running through a small island.
+It is mostly rocks and rock-pools with small patches of sand.
+At low tide the beach extends to the north, with a sea-cave running through a rocky islet.
 Swimming is not recommended due to strong currents.

-The road passes near the beach and there is only roadside parking which is very limited.
+The road passes near the beach and roadside parking is very limited.
 The ruins of an old mill and a slate bridge over a stream are at the back of the beach.
-There are no facilities here but the village of Trefin is a short walk away and has toilets, a pub, more parking spaces and a shop selling ice creams.
+There are no facilities here but the village of Trefin is a short walk away and has toilets, a pub, more places to park and a shop selling ice creams.